Ricotta Stuffed Shells

 How to serve this Stuffed Shell Recipe

 When serving stuffed shells, you can complement them with a variety of delicious accompaniments.
-I always start mine with a caesar salad or green salad and, of course, bread sticks!
+I always start mine with a green salad with garlic dressing and, of course, bread sticks!

 Vegetable side dishes are good options too.
-Asparaguszucchini and greens beans are excellent options.
+Asparaguszucchini fries and greens beans are excellent options.

 three stuffed shells on a white plate